-And I suppose for the the benefit of what we're doing the scene for the purposes of what we're doing this evening, it doesn't really matter whether what you tell us comes from Yin or restorative, or any of the other types of brands of yoga, what matters is that it's something that a physical therapist who's not trained in the art can actually use the technique of use the skills to improve outcomes.
+And I suppose for the benefit of what we're doing this evening, for purposes of what we're doing this evening, it doesn't really matter whether what you tell us comes from, Yin or restorative, or any of the other types, brands of yoga, what matters is that it's something that a physical therapist who's not trained in the art can actually use the skills to improve outcomes.

-Yeah, and remember that, you know, we are as, as musculo, skeletal manual therapists, we are movement specialists.
+Yeah, and remember that, you know, we are as muscular skeletal manual therapists, we are movement specialists.
 And I think often sometimes we forget about that.
-And we think more about sort of, as far as the patient's concerned, passive techniques, or things we're doing to them.
+And we think more about sort of, as far as the patient is concerned, passive techniques, i.e. things we're doing to them.
 Whereas we can use our understanding of how the human body works, to switch that into an active technique that they can do for themselves.

 There was a period it seemed to me and I didn't know this when I was training or after I was trained, or whatever else.
-But it seemed to me that we many people, and I was one of them regarded rehabilitation, treatment therapy, as either you manipulated, or you gave exercises, or you encouraged something else in it.
-And then there was no overlap, it seemed in my mind, but actually, that the more I've come to understand what we do is, all these things overlap, and it's picking the right mix of those therapies, if you want to get the right outcomes, isn't it?
-Yeah, very much.
-So.
+But it seems to me that many people, and I was one of them, regarded rehabilitation treatment therapy, as either you manipulated, or you gave exercises, or you encouraged something else.
+And there was no overlap, it seemed in my mind, but actually, the more I've come to understand what we do is all these things overlap, and it's picking the right mix of those therapies, if you want to get the right outcome, isn't it?

+Yeah, very much so.
 And I think when, you know, if we look back to when I was back, the first time I was here three years ago, maybe.
-And, you know, I was working, I had really started to develop an interest in as clinical interest in working with patients with persistent low back pain, which is obviously really different to acute low back pain.
-And that's where, you know, moving them around me moving them around actually has a limited value.
-Yeah, because we're looking at changes in the nervous system changes and behaviours, etc, etc. So then moving themselves around, then starts to work on different pathways.
+And I was working, I had really started to develop an interest, a clinical interest in working with patients with persistent low back pain, which is obviously really different to acute low back pain.
+And that's where, moving them around, me moving them around actually has limited value.
+Yeah, because we're looking at changes in the nervous system, changes in behaviours, etc, etc. So them moving themselves around, then starts to work on different pathways.
 So as far as I'm concerned, exactly where you are now, all of those things need to come together in the clinic to get those best outcomes.

-What, what is nice, well, I've always thought is nice by getting you on these shows is that you may have a spiritual mystical side to you, but you have that scientific evidence based side to you as well.
-I don't know about the other part.
-And you don't come here to say waiting when lovely, you're here to say, well, this is what this is what the research, the evidence shows us about how Yoga works.
-So tell us again, because you've seen it, you've told us in the past, what is the evidence base?
+What is nice, what I've always thought is nice about getting you on the shows is that you may have a spiritual mystical side to you, but you have that scientific evidence-based side to you as well.
+I don't know about the other.
+And you don't come here to say when it's all woo and lovely.
+You're here to say, well, this is what the research, the evidence shows us about how Yoga works.
+So tell us again, because you've told us in the past.
+What is the evidence base?